WSU-kduncan/ceg3120-cicd-T0mmyt0m/README-CD.md

 - major.minor.patch = `0.1.0`

-Explanation of Workflow Steps
+## Explanation of Workflow Steps

 Checkout Code – Pulls repository code into the GitHub runner.

-Log in to DockerHub – Uses GitHub secrets to authenticate DockerHub access.
+Log in to DockerHub – Uses GitHub secrets to authenticate to DockerHub.

 Set Up Docker Buildx – Prepares Docker to build multi-platform images.